playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 Here, we can more distinctly see how each part of the app has its own structure, styling, and logic.

-The file list, for example, contains the structure of each file being its own item, logic about what buttons do which actions and some CSS to make it look engaging.
+The file list, for example, contains the structure of each file being its own item, logic about what buttons do which actions, and some CSS to make it look engaging.

 While the code for this section might look something like this: